jamiebuilds/unstated/README.md

   name = 'Counter';

   increment() {
-    // With no info, backwards compatibility
+    // With no info, backward compatibility
     this.setState({ count: this.state.count + 1 });

+    // With no info and providing a callback to be run after the state changes
+    // backward compatibility
+    this.setState({ count: this.state.count + 1 });

-    // With custom info, backwards compatibility
+    // With custom info, backward compatibility
     this.setState({ count: this.state.count + 1 }, 'INCREMENT');

-    // With custom info and providing a callback to be run after the state changes this.setState({ count: this.state.count + 1 }, 'INCREMENT');
+    // With custom info and providing a callback to be run after the state changes this.setState({ count: this.state.count + 1 }, 'INCREMENT', () => {
+      console.log('Counter after state changes: ' + this.state.count )
+    });
   }

   decrement() {
-    // With no info, backwards compatibility
+    // With no info, backward compatibility
     this.setState({ count: this.state.count - 1 });

+    // With no info and providing a callback to be run after the state changes
+    // backward compatibility
+    this.setState({ count: this.state.count - 1 });

-    // With custom info, backwards compatibility
+    // With custom info, backward compatibility
     this.setState({ count: this.state.count - 1 }, 'DECREMENT');

-    // With custom info and providing a callback to be run after the state changes this.setState({ count: this.state.count - 1 }, 'DECREMENT');
+    // With custom info and providing a callback to be run after the state changes this.setState({ count: this.state.count - 1 }, 'DECREMENT', () => {
+      console.log('Counter after state changes: ' + this.state.count )
+    }););
   }
 }
 ```